-At first I thought I would be applying for a software developer position, but after we went through my skillset, the recruiter concluded that I would better fit as an SRE.
+At first I thought I would be applying for a software developer position but after we went through my skillset, the recruiter concluded that I would better fit as an SRE.
 I agreed with him.
 This seemed like a perfect position for me.
-I love systems administration as much as I love programming.
+I love system administration as much as I love programming.

 First Interview (phone)

 The first interview was on 10th of September with the recruiter.
 He explained the Google recruitment process to me and we went through my skill set.
-I had to rank myself from 0 - 10 in a bunch of areas such as C programming (8), C++ programming (7), Python programming (6), networking (6), algorithms and data structures (6), distributed systems (5), Linux systems administration (9), and others.
+I had to rank myself from 0 - 10 in a bunch of areas.

-Based on my answers we concluded that SRE was the best position for me.
-An SRE basically has to know everything: algorithms, data structures, programming, networking, distributed systems, scalable architecture, troubleshooting.
+Based on my answers, we concluded that SRE was the best position for me.
+An SRE has to know everything: algorithms, data structures, programming, networking, distributed systems, scalable architecture, troubleshooting.
 It's a great hacker position!

-The second half of the interview had some basic technical questions, just to make sure I knew something.
+The second half of the interview had some basic technical questions to make sure I wasn't bluffing.
 The questions were about Linux systems administration, algorithms, computer architecture and C programming.
-I can't go into any details because I signed a non-disclosure agreement.
-(Update: NDA expired, so I posted all the interview questions at the bottom of this post.)
+You can find all questions from all interviews at the bottom of this post.

-I made some factual mistakes but he was satisfied and we scheduled the next phone interview.
-He warned me that it will be very technical and I should do really good prep.
+I made a couple of mistakes but he was satisfied and we scheduled the next phone interview.
+He warned me that it will be very technical and I should do a really good preparation.
 I asked him to give me a plenty of time for the preparation and we scheduled the next interview on 22nd of September.

 He also told me that each phone interview is going to be 45 minutes to 1 hour long.

-I started preparing like crazy.
+I created a daily schedule and started preparing.
 I found three presentations on what SRE is all about: